GeisTheOneiropomp/PostLambert/README.md

 PostLambert: A ray tracer extending the Lambertian model of Diffuse Reflection
 ====================================================================================================

-This project implements several diffuse scattering models that are more complex than the Lambertian scattering model.
+This project implements a ray tracer that simulates several diffuse scattering models that are more complex than the Lambertian scattering model.
 For notes and the mathematical background that explains these models, see the accompanying PDF, tentatively titled "PostLambertianDraft.pdf."

 | ![Base Moon][basemoon]       | ![lunar][lunarlambertmoon]  |
 |:----------------------------:|:---------------------------:|